Joe Fortunato (long snapper): Green Bay Packers

 On March 24, 2021, he was signed by the Green Bay Packers, and was released during training camp on August 5, 2021.

 Denver Broncos

 On October 12, 2022, Fortunato was signed to the Denver Broncos' practice squad, but was released three days later.

 Arizona Cardinals

 Fortunato signed a reserve/future contract with the Arizona Cardinals on January 11, 2023.
+On June 6, Fortunato was released by the Cardinals after the team re–signed Aaron Brewer.